babonet13/HostYourNode/deploy/prerequisites.md

 * OVH
 * ...

-How to match the prerequisite ?
+How to match the prerequisites ?
 ==
 How to set the hostame to "nakamoto" ?
 -